dariabikina/dariabikina.github.io/_pages/talks.md

 ##### papers on it

+Bikina, D. A. (2018) [Neopredelennye mestoimenija [Indefinite pronouns]](https://ruslang.ru/sites/default/files/2025-08/Moksha_final_ocr_contents.pdf).
+In *Elementy mokšanskogo jazyka v tipologičeskom osveščenii*, ed.
+Svetlana Toldova and Maria Kholodilova.
+Moscow, Russia: Buki Vedi.
+183–204. (*in Russian; the link leads to the whole book*)

 Bikina, D. A. (2018).
 [Double indefiniteness marking in Hill Mari](/files/Bikina2018_Acta.pdf).
 In Acta Linguistica Petropolitana.
 Transactions of the Institute for Linguistic Studies 14 (2), ed.
 Golovko E. Saint-Petersbourg: ILS RAN.
 Pp. 37–60. (*in Russian*)

-Bikina, D. A. (2016).
 Bikina, D. A. (2016).
 [Grammaticalization of Russian borrowings in Moksha Mordvin: the marker *kat’i*](/files/Bikina2016_TMP.pdf). *Typology of Morphosyntactic parameters* 2, ed.
 Lyutikova E., Zimmerling A., and M. Konoshenko.
 Moscow: MPSU.
 Pp. 16–27. (*in Russian*)

 ##### selected talks on it